 Alternatively you may want to consider something Espargos or Palmeira, although I personally don't know anyone that has bought in these areas.

-Commercial Buildings/Properties : are being built on smaller, mid size and larger developments or in the town of Santa Maria.
+These are being built in smaller, mid size and larger developments or in the town of Santa Maria.
 Those looking to set up business and import goods may want to consider buying a plot of land to build on.
 There are also some large storage units built and rented out near the port in Palmeira.

-Inspection trips: These are sometimes organised by developers.
-A way of looking at specific property on an island.
+These are sometimes organised by developers, a way pfway of looking at specific property on an island in view to purchasing a unit off them.

 There are a number of apartment blocks with apartments for sale, re-sale.
 There are also some off-plan properties for sale.